peterjohnlawrence/IntelligentGraph/README.md

         <http://inova8.com/fascicled>,
         <http://inova8.com/hangers> .
 ```
-# Summary
+## Summary

-The asserted graph only contains three statements, each of which  has a script for an object value:
+In this example, the asserted graph only contains three statements, each of which  has a script for an object value:
 ```python
 @prefix foaf: <http://xmlns.com/foaf/0.1/> .
 <http://inova8.com/ig>